Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/overview-office-deployment-tool.md

 </Add>
 ```

-If you've already installed Microsoft 365 Apps, you can also use the ExcludeApp element to remove an application that you've previously installed.
-For example, the configuration file above removes Publisher from the previous installation of Office.
+If you installed Microsoft 365 Apps, you can also use the ExcludeApp element to remove an application that you previously installed.
+For example, the previous configuration file removes Publisher from the previous installation of Office.

 You can also remove an entire language version of Microsoft 365 Apps.
 To do so, follow the steps for excluding products for installing Office with the ODT, but replace the configuration file with one that uses the **Remove** element.
 For example, this configuration file removes the Spanish language version of Microsoft 365 Apps for enterprise: